-- Excellent verbal communications skills in academic and office work environments.
+- Excellent verbal and online communication skills in academic, freelance, and office work environments.

-- Nine years instructing students from varied backgrounds in effective communication, writing, research, editing, social media writing, document design and multimedia writing for academic, business and technical purposes.
+- Ten years of experience instructing students in effective communication, writing, research, editing, social media writing, document design, and multimedia writing for academic, business, and technical audiences.

-- Nine+ years experience creating and managing projects for traditional, online and service learning classes.
-I am able to meet deadlines and juggle the needs of multiple simultaneous projects.
+- Able to meet deadlines and juggle the needs of multiple simultaneous projects.

-- Advanced proficiency in Microsoft Word and intermediate proficiency in Excel, PowerPoint, Access and Visio.
+- Advanced proficiency in Microsoft Word and Excel; intermediate proficiency in PowerPoint and Access.

-- Advanced working knowledge of Adobe Indesign and intermediate skill with Photoshop and Illustrator.
+- Advanced working knowledge of Adobe Acrobat Professional, Adobe Photoshop, and Adobe InDesign.

 - 10+ years creating and managing websites with Drupal, WordPress, Squarespace, and Blackboard CMSs.

-- Many years of experience working in Windows, OS X, and Linux operating systems.
+- Comfortable working in Windows, OS X, and Linux operating systems.

 - Create ADA compliant captions for video and audio files with Camtasia Studio 8.

-- Assess online educational content for accessibility issues.
+- Assess Microsoft Office online educational content for screen-reader (NVDA and JAWS) accessibility issues.

 Volunteer and Service Learning Instructor Experience